THIS DATE IN HISTORY: May 10

 1973: Yvan Cournoyer scores the winning goal and has two assists, helping the Canadiens defeat the Chicago Blackhawks 6-4 at Chicago Stadium in Game 6 of the Final to win the Stanley Cup.
 Cournoyer's goal at 8:13 of the third period puts Montreal ahead 5-4, and he sets up an insurance goal by Marc Tardif less than five minutes later.
 The Canadiens win after trailing by two goals in the first period and despite a hat trick by Chicago center Pit Martin.
 Montreal's Henri Richard wins the Cup for his record-setting 11th time as a player.

 1984: Grant Fuhr makes 34 saves for his first NHL playoff shutout and the Edmonton Oilers defeat the Islanders 1-0 in Game 1 of the Final at Nassau Coliseum.
 It's the first playoff shutout in Oilers history.
 Kevin McClelland beats Billy Smith at 1:55 of the third period for the only goal of the game.

 2001: Darius Kasparaitis becomes the first defenseman in Pittsburgh Penguins history to score an overtime playoff goal.
-His goal at 13:01 of OT gives the visiting Penguins a 3-2 victory against the Buffalo Sabres in Game 7 of the Eastern Conference Semifinals.
-The Penguins overcome deficits of 1-0 and 2-1 before Kasparaitis beats Dominik Hasek for his first goal of the 2001 Stanley Cup Playoffs.
+He scores at 13:01 of OT to give the visiting Penguins a 3-2 victory against the Buffalo Sabres in Game 7 of the Eastern Conference Semifinals.
+The Penguins trail 1-0 and 2-1 but tie the game each time before Kasparaitis beats Dominik Hasek for his first goal of the 2001 playoffs.

 2010: Brian Boucher and Michael Leighton become the second pair of goalies in playoff history to combine for a shutout in the Philadelphia Flyers' 4-0 victory against the Bruins in Game 5 of the Eastern Conference Semifinals at TD Garden.
 Boucher makes nine saves before he injures his left leg in a collision and has to leave in the second period.
 Leighton, who's coming off a high ankle sprain that forces him to miss 21 games, takes over and makes 14 saves.
 The combined shutout is the first in the playoffs since March 22, 1955, when Jacques Plante and Charlie Hodge of the Canadiens shut out the Bruins 2-0.